 - The straw can be used as fodder for livestock or as a construction material for roofing thatch.
 To a limited extent, wheat is planted as a forage crop.

-Source: A Profile of the Wheat Market Value Chain (see heading 9)
+Source: A Profile of the Wheat Market Value Chain (see "Websites & publications" heading)

 International business environment